 The island of Milos has seven main villages or towns: Adamas, Triovassalos, Tripiti, Plakes, Plaka, Zefiria and Pollonia.
 At short distance one from another.

 We describe the major ones.
 However also Tripiti, with its ancient theatre, Triovassalos, with its typical Greek lively atmosphere, and small villages like Mandrakia and Klima are a “must see”.
 You will never tire out moving around Milos, anyway, and places are all at “human” distances.

-Adamas.
 Its name might come from "diamond".
-It is situated on the gulf and all ferryboats arrive to its secure harbour.
-Adamas is the "downtown" place of the island of Milos, because it is pivotal to all directions, it has cafes and restaurants right on the gulf, shops and markets, discos, and the majority of other services.
+Adamas is right in the gulf and all ferryboats arrive to its secure harbor.
+Adamas is the summer "downtown" place of the island of Milos, pivotal to all directions, where the port is and cafes and restaurants are right on the gulf.
+Adamas has shops and markets, discos, ATM’s and the majority of other services.
 Most boat/land excursions depart from Adamas.
 Actually, in high season it traffic is a bit chaotic.
 Visit the churches of Agia Triada and Agios Halarambos.

-Pollonia.In front of the Island of Kimolos, North/East of Adamas (10 km.)
-Pollonia is a small fisherman town built around a pretty, restful round beach of fine sand, closed by a peer with restaurants.
-Pollonia is now very fashionable, close to all beaches on the north side and to the nearby islands: Kimolos, Ag.
-Ghiorgos, Poliegos, and of course, Glaronissia, the impressive small islands coming up from the sea with hexagon shaped stones.Boat excursions depart from Pollonia.
+North/West of Milos, in front of the Island of Kimolos, 10 km from Adamas or Plaka, Pollonia is a small fisherman village built around a pretty, restful tree-lined beach of fine sand, closed by a peer with many restaurants.
+Pollonia today is very fashionable, close to all beaches on the north side and to the nearby islands: Kimolos, Ag.
+Ghiorgos, Poliegos, and of course, Glaronissia, the impressive small island coming up from the sea with hexagon shaped stones.
+In addition, boat excursions depart from here.

-Small fishing villages, with traditional shelters for the boats (sirmata) are worth a visit for their characteristics.
+Small fishing villages, with traditional shelters for boats (sirmata), are colorful small places worth a visit for their characteristics.
 Many “sirmata” have been adapted to summer small dwellings for vacations